 Scientific Advisory Board

 We believe in education, research, and advocacy which is why we formed our very own Scientific Advisory Board.
-This team includes some of the most distinguished researchers, veterinarians, and clinical innovators who are providing us with strategic advice and knowledge, and working alongside our team so we can continue learning how cannabinoid therapeutics can support pet wellness.
+This team includes some of the most distinguished researchers, veterinarians, and clinical innovators who are providing us with strategic advice and knowledge, and working alongside our team so we can continue learning how cannabinoids can support pet wellness.
 Meet the team below!

 Dr. Katherine Kramer